 In eye conjunctivitis, the eyes of the patient become pink and a little reddish.
-A person affected from conjunctivitis may feel a burning sensation and pain in the eyes.
+A person affected by conjunctivitis may feel a burning sensation and pain in the eyes.
 Swelling of the eye may occur and in some cases, a sticky discharge can also be observed from the eyes.

 Eye Conjunctivitis can affect one or both the eyes of a person.
 Conjunctivitis can be highly contagious and can easily spread from one person to another.

-In most of the cases a person affected by eye conjunctivitis does not need treatment, but if the condition does not improve within a few days then immediate conjunctivitis treatment is recommended.
+In most of the cases, a person affected by eye conjunctivitis does not need treatment, but if the condition does not improve within a few days then immediate conjunctivitis treatment is recommended.

 4 Main causes of conjunctivitis are :

-Above 4 are what causes pink eye.
+Above 4 are what causes a pink eye.
 Other less common causes of conjunctivitis are sexually transmitted diseases, reactive arthritis, relapsing polychondritis, Blepharitis, Acute glaucoma, Keratitis, Iritis, blocked tear duct in newborns, any foreign object in the eye and chemical causes.

 Viral conjunctivitis is the most common form of conjunctivitis.